Arqua in TOGAF-Aligned Enterprises

 - What evidence is required before release?

-- What prevents release if authority, evidence, context, constraints, or state has changed?
+- What prevents release if authority, evidence, context, constraints, policy or state has changed?

-The architecture is not complete until the execution boundary is visible.
+The architecture is not complete until the institutional intelligence chain and the execution boundary are both visible.

 Engagement pathway